vpalombo/PANEV/README.md

 Abstract
 ========

-Nowadays, the increasing in data generated from genomic and transcriptomic analyses requires strategies to solve the challenge of data mining.
+Nowadays, the increasing of data generated from genomic and transcriptomic analyses requires strategies to solve the challenge of data mining.
 In this sense, the use of tools for pathway analysis and/or functional enrichment is *de facto* standard for the post analytic interrogation.
-In particular, when complex phenomenon is considered, create a network of multiple interconnected pathways of interest could be useful to investigate the underlying biology and, ultimately, identify functional candidate genes affecting the trait under investigation.
+In particular, when a complex phenomenon is considered, the creation of a network of multiple interconnected pathways of interest could be useful to investigate the underlying biology and, ultimately, identify functional candidate genes affecting the trait under investigation.

 This manual describes the Pathways Network Visualizer (PANEV) R package.
-The idea is to create a 'functional' network between a set of main pathways of interest (first level - FL or 1L) and *n* levels of upstream/downstream interconnected pathways, to identify which genes, from a given list of genes of interest, are involved.
-The network refers to connected pathways and genes partecipating to sequential steps and thus presumed to affect the phenotype/condition of interest.
+The idea is to create a 'functional' network between a set of main pathways of interest (first level - 1L) and *n* levels of upstream/downstream interconnected pathways, to identify which genes, from a given list of genes of interest, are involved.
+The network refers to connected pathways and genes participating to sequential steps and thus presumed to affect the phenotype/condition of interest.

 More in details, PANEV is based on information available on KEGG databases.
 The network is created based on the number (*n*) of levels required for the investigation.
-Starting from the FL (1L) chosen by the user, PANEV uncovers the connections between 1L and upstream/downstream pathways (from 1 to *n* levels).
+Starting from the 1L chosen by the user, PANEV uncovers the connections between 1L and upstream/downstream pathways (from 1 to *n* levels).
 Then, once the backbone of pathways is created, PANEV highlights genes, among a list of provided ones, belonging to the multiple investigated levels and provides a pathways/genes-based network visualization.
 The highlighted genes may be considered good candidates for the trait/condition of interest, because supported by functional evidence.
-Overall, PANEV combined with classical functional enrichment analysis and/or pathway analysis can facilitate the interpretation of complex biological processes.
+Overall, PANEV in combination with classical functional enrichment analysis and/or pathway analysis can facilitate the interpretation of complex biological processes.

 Since the package relies on KEGG, PANEV returns meaningful results only for genes with functional information available.
 The package is able to analyse genomic or transcriptomic outcomes for all species annotated in KEGG.
 The access to KEGG repositories has specific copyright conditions (<https://www.kegg.jp/kegg/legal.html>).
 PANEV uses KEGGREST package (<https://bioconductor.org/packages/release/bioc/html/KEGGREST.html>) functions to download individual pathway graphs and data files through API or HTTP access, which is freely available for academic and non-commercial uses.